FAQs

 Factory Production Control

 Factory Production Control (FPC) means the documented, permanent and internal control of production in a factory, in accordance with the relevant harmonised technical specifications.
 The level of Assessment and Verification of Constancy of Performance (AVCP) determines if a Certificate of Conformity of the Factory Production Control is required.
-Continuous surveillance, assessment, and evaluation of the FPC is mandatory for Levels 1, 1+ and 2+, a successful audit by a Notified Body is the only means to achieve the Certificate of Conformity of the Factory Production Control.
+Continuous surveillance, assessment, and evaluation of the FPC is mandatory for Levels 1, 1+ and 2+, an audit by a Notified Body is the only means to achieve the Certificate of Conformity of the Factory Production Control.